 We have developed a menu with the inspiration being ‘Sunshine Food’ and then working with Indika and his team to develop this with local, fresh produce.
 Healthy eating, local produce, indulgent touches, Sri Lankan techniques, international combinations.
 All beautifully presented.

-Yes we supply towels for your room and towels for the swimming pool, but please bring your own beach towel.
+Yes, we supply towels for your room and towels for the swimming pool in the retreat and for the sun loungers in the beachside B&B, but please bring your own beach towel.

 Sri Lankan Rupees is the national currency.
 Check this useful site for current conversion rates.
 ATM’s and Exchange Facilities are plentiful, including in the airport arrival hall.
 All major currencies accepted.